 For information on transfer credit earned at another institution and how this credit may be eligible for transfer to Virginia Western, please use the following link: Transferring Credit to Virginia Western

-The Student Activities Office, located in the Student Center, Room 204, coordinates social, cultural, educational, and recreational programs to enrich campus life.
+The Student Activities Office, located in the Student Life Center, Room 307, coordinates social, cultural, educational, and recreational programs to enrich campus life.
 Music and dance performances, art exhibitions, lectures, plays, clubs and team sports are all part of Virginia Western’s student activities program.
 For additional information, telephone 540-857-6326 or use the following link: Student Activities

 For statistics on placement of and types of employment obtained by Virginia Western graduates, please contact the Institutional Effectiveness Office at firstname.lastname@example.org or use the following link: VWCC Factbook.